joric/oneliners/README.md

 ### Range

-Range in python 3 has random access optimization, so you can save a few characters on calculating exact range for binary search.
+Range in Python 3 supports random access, so you can save a few chars using a hardcoded range.
-There will be no `memory error` for the large ranges if you don't explicitly convert a range to a list.

 * https://leetcode.com/problems/minimum-time-to-repair-cars/